Pyrrha-Foundation/pyrrha-coin/doc/opgroup-tokens.md

 *[If 3rd party company or individual is creating "representative tokens" their ticker should reflect that.]*

-*[Since it is possible to allow actual currency and securities to be issued on the nexa blockchain and we should reserve the nationally and internationally known ticker symbols for this future use.
+*[Since it is possible to allow actual currency and securities to be issued on the pyrrha blockchain and we should reserve the nationally and internationally known ticker symbols for this future use.
 Doing so securely is likely not hard.
 By accessing the token description document via a URL, we already have a binding between the token and a domain name secured by SSL Certificates.
 All that remains is to bind the domain name to a ticker.
 Since this is a relatively small amount of slowly changing information, it could simply be a data file in the wallet]*